Mission and History

 Today Gustavus Adolphus College operates under the auspices of the Evangelical Lutheran Church in America and the Gustavus Adolphus College Association of Congregations.

 The Campus and the Community

-The Gustavus campus overlooks St. Peter and the beautiful Minnesota River valley from its position on the west bank.
-Christ Chapel with its soaring spire is the focal point of the 330-acre campus.
-Arranged in an oval around the chapel are 29 other major buildings, including 13 residence halls, classroom and service buildings, recreational and athletic facilities, and field laboratories.
+The Gustavus campus overlooks Saint Peter and the beautiful Minnesota River valley from its position on the river’s west bank.
+Christ Chapel, with its soaring spire, is the focal point of the 330-acre campus.
+Arranged in an oval around the chapel are 29 other major buildings, including 13 residence halls, classroom and service buildings, recreational and athletic facilities, and eld laboratories.
 At least one specimen of every tree native to Minnesota can be found on the landscaped campus.

-St. Peter is a community of approximately 11,400 located an hour south of the Minneapolis–St. Paul metro area and ten minutes north of Mankato (population 40,600).
-Surrounded by rich farmland and wooded areas and bordered by the Minnesota River, St. Peter is a historic city that has produced five state governors— nine, if former Gustavus and St. Ansgar’s students are included.
-Rich in Native American and settler lore, St. Peter was the site of the 1851 Treaty of Traverse des Sioux.
+Saint Peter is a community of approximately 11,400 located approximately 70 miles south of the Minneapolis–St. Paul metro area (population 3.28 million) and twelve miles north of Mankato (population 40,600).
+Surrounded by rich farmland and wooded areas and bordered by the Minnesota River, Saint Peter is a historic city that has produced ve state governors—nine, if former Gustavus and St. Ansgar’s students are included.
+Rich in Native American and settler history, Saint Peter was the site of the 1851 Treaty of Traverse des Sioux.

 Thirty major buildings situated throughout 330 acres provide the instructional setting for Gustavus students.
 Notable among them are:

 A striking place of worship in the center of the campus, Christ Chapel seats 1,200 people and houses a four-manual, 64-rank Hilgreen-Lane organ—the largest of the seven organs available at Gustavus.